klockemel/dropletDetection_dynamicSelfAssemblyProject/README.md

 This folder contains the droplet detection Python script, and the "_figs" folder where generated data will be created and further processing scripts are located.
 The "_figs" directory will be created when running the script for the first time.
 To run droplet detection, both the brightness-adjusted tiff file and raw nd2 files must be in this folder.

-Before running the droplet detection script, open the script in your editor of choice, and input the following parameters 1) min radius, 2) max radius, 3) step size, and 4) num drops and save.
+Before running the droplet detection script, open the script in your editor of choice, and input the following parameters 1) min radius (pixels), 2) max radius (pixels), 3) step size (pixels), and 4) num drops and save.
 Further explanation of these parameters are found in comments in the script.

 Input parameters may be adjusted based on the user's needs: range of radii present in the image, time limitations due to processing many images, step size based on individual need for precision, and so on.
 You may have to guess these parameters at first.
 You can make an educated guess by opening either image in Fiji, and measuring the diameters of the droplets you wish to detect.
 Run the script in your terminal, or interpreter of choice, by calling "python headless_nd2_scaled_droplet.py [filename].nd2".